argoproj-labs/argocd-image-updater/docs/configuration/applications.md

   * `.OldTag` holds the tag name or SHA digest previous to the update
   * `.NewTag` holds the tag name or SHA digest that was updated to

-In order to test a template before configuring it for use in Image Updatger, you can store the template you want to use in a temporary file, and then use the `argocd-image-updater template /path/to/file` command to render the template using pre-defined data and see its outcome on the terminal.
+In order to test a template before configuring it for use in Image Updater, you can store the template you want to use in a temporary file, and then use the `argocd-image-updater template /path/to/file` command to render the template using pre-defined data and see its outcome on the terminal.